 Have you noticed the type of hardware and software required to perform the work you are interested in?
 How do you inform your future client or employer that not only do you satisfy their requirements but that you also have the necessary skills to utilize them?

 While updating my resume, I realized it’s nearly impossible to cram everything into one page.
 Especially the technical skills or the ability to answer questions about the hardware and software I use for remote work.

-Most job listings requires the ability to use their preferred software to perform a specific job function.
+Most employers will list their requirements on job listings.
+Some will require the ability to use their preferred software to perform a specific job function.
 For example, some clients & employers use Asana or Trello or similar software for project management.

 What My Remote Work Environment Looks Like